-Secondly, the very fact that the SIA is carried out represents an attempt to provide procedural fairness for the process, and thus more legitimacy for the final outcome.
-The access to information regarding the regulatory procedural steps and goals, and the opportunity for public participation and intervention on it, are ways of including all affected stakeholders in the considerations of such activities and giving them a possibility to influence the outcome.
-The public's capacity to shape and influence the process of European norm-making is, therefore, channeled by the instrument of public participation and is meant to improve the outcome of legitimate decision-making processes by mitigating a range of concerns about the democratic deficit of environmental rule-making within administrative bodies.

-Nevertheless, the case study also highlighted the ambiguous aspect of this instrument, especially regarding, on the one hand, the influence of the public consultation, as the final outcome of the process seems less environmentally sound as regarding the initial proposal of the Commission before the SIA, and on the other hand, the complex relationship between procedural fairness and sustainability.
-On the first point, the final outcome seems less environmentally sound: while the European Commission initially proposed an integrated approach to reach the objective of limiting CO2 emissions of new passenger cars to 120g CO2/km by 2012, through a combination of EU and Member States action (mandatory reductions of the emissions of CO2 to reach the objective of 130g CO2/km for the average new car fleet by means of improvements in vehicle motor technology, and a further reduction of 10g CO2/km by other technological improvements and by an increased use of bio-fuels), the adopted regulation states another objective, based on the rationale of only gradually limiting emissions to 120g CO2/km for 65% of the new cars in 2012, to 75% in 2013, 80% in 2014 and to 100% only in 2015; furthermore, the final version of the regulation also reduces the proposed fines for carmakers breaching the limits.
-These changes reflect the different policy preferences of stakeholders expressed through the SIA: the automotive industry in general and automotive suppliers seem to have been more influential in shaping the outcome of the regulatory measure, by having been able to reach a gradual framework for the emission reductions, as widely claimed during the public hearings; other stakeholder groups such as NGOs and individuals showed support for a stricter target setting and timeframe.
-Therefore, even though public participation in IA generates legitimacy in the process of multi level decision-making, one should not ignore the uncertain outcomes of such type of procedural tools and the different capabilities of stakeholders to exert influence.
+Nevertheless, the case study also highlighted the ambiguous aspect of this instrument, especially regarding the outcomes of the public consultation carried out.
+The inclusion of deliberative elements, herewith, refers not only to (procedural) public participation as such, but implies at the same time the access to justice in environmental matters and the access to environmental information for third-parties.
+With regard to the examined regulation proposal, public participation is also crucial for the sustainability of specific regulatory measures having a direct policy impact on social, economic and environmental levels - as the regulation of transport and infrastructure in a globalised world have.
+Public participation is not only considered as a metaphorical tool providing democracy, but might have a direct impact on the specific outcome of the rule-formulation process and its final regulatory measure.
+The public's capacity to shape and influence the process of European norm-making is, therefore, channelled by the instrument of public participation and is meant to improve the outcome of legitimate decision-making processes by mitigating a range of concerns about the democratic condition of environmental rule-making within administrative bodies.
+Nevertheless, the final outcome of this process seems unfavorable, as the policy preferences of the stronger stakeholders such as the automotive industry and automotive suppliers seem to have been more influential in shaping the outcome of the regulatory measure: While the European Commission initially proposed an integrated approach with a view to reaching the EU objective of 120g CO2/km by 2012 through a combination of EU and Member States action (mandatory reductions of the emissions of CO2 to reach the objective of 130g CO2/km for the average new car fleet by means of improvements in vehicle motor technology, and a further reduction of 10g CO2/km by other technological improvements and by an increased use of bio-fuels), the adopted regulation states another objective, based on the rationale to only gradually limit emissions to 120g CO2/km for 65% of new cars in 2012, to 75% in 2013, 80% in 2014 and 100% in 2015.
+Furthermore, the final version of the regulation also reduces the proposed fines for carmakers breaching the limits.
+It should be noted, though, that other stakeholder groups such as NGOs and individuals represented showed support for a stricter target setting and timeframe.
+Therefore, even though public participation in Environmental Impact Assessment generates legitimacy in the process of European multi level decision-making and should be institutionalized on all levels of public norm-making - one should not ignore the details concerning the procedural aspects and the way in which participation is allowed, which can lead to restricted influence on the final outcome of the assessed regulation.